Illinois Insurance Claims Fraud Prevention Act and Whistleblowers: How the law works

 The Illinois Insurance Claims Fraud Prevention Act allows whistleblowers to file a lawsuit on behalf of the state against those engaged in fraud against private insurers.
 Whistleblowers receive financial rewards if funds are recovered as a result of their information.

-The law is similar to the False Claims Act, which allows private citizens to file “qui tam” (whistleblower) lawsuits on behalf of the government against entities engaged in fraud that causes financial damage to the government.
+The Illinois Insurance Claims Fraud Prevention Act is a powerful state law crucial for anyone looking to combat insurance fraud in Illinois.
+This Act is similar to the federal False Claims Act, which allows private citizens to file “qui tam” (whistleblower) lawsuits on behalf of the government against entities engaged in fraud that causes financial damage to the government.
+However, the Illinois Insurance Claims Fraud Prevention Act uniquely targets fraudulent schemes against private insurers within the state.

 Illinois is one of only two states that have laws that encourage whistleblowers – whether private individuals or even insurance companies themselves – to expose schemes aimed at defrauding private insurers.
 The California Insurance Fraud Prevention Act is similar to the Illinois statute.

 Both the Illinois and California laws were enacted to help protect the public from the potential consequences of large insurance-fraud losses, such as premium increases and smaller coverage limits.
-They cover a wide range of misconduct including upcoded health-insurance claims, kickback schemes, false workers-compensation claims and many other types of fraud.
+They cover a wide range of misconduct, including:

 Under the Illinois Insurance Claims Fraud Prevention Act, the Illinois attorney general investigates the allegations in the whistleblower lawsuit and decides whether to join the case.
 If the state intervenes in the lawsuit, it will litigate the case, working with the whistleblower and the whistleblower’s attorney.
 If the state declines to intervene, then whistleblowers and their attorneys may proceed on their own to litigate the matter to recover funds for the state.